-Domenic Stansberry is an old friend.
-We’ve been locked up together in the Noble Hall faculty dorm at Vermont College of Fine Arts for ten days every six months since time began (it seems).
-He’s the brilliant Edgar Award-winning author of dark, dark, yes, noir-dark, novels set in the North Beach section of San Francisco.
+Domenic Stansberry is the brilliant Edgar Award-winning author of dark, dark, yes, noir-dark, novels set in the North Beach section of San Francisco.
 (Naked Moon is his most recent novel, published last year.
 Click on the image for more information.)
 His hero is Dante Mancuso, aka the Pelican (because of his nose).
 I spent a summer reading through the work a couple of years ago and really admired the North Beach series but also loved The Confession, the story of a San Francisco psychologist accused of murdering his wife (the plot twists and surprises are amazing).

 In 1982, after the publication of The Prone Gunman, Jean-Patrick Manchette, the great French crime writer, abandoned the genre altogether.
 Over the previous decade, he had written ten novels, all in the noir fashion: finely-honed, spare books of great originality and shocking violence.
 These books—which had made him famous as the father of the neo-polar, the New French crime novel—took the old plotlines of noir and recast them into hard-nosed political critiques.
 But after The Prone Gunman—having taken his style to its limit—Manchette gave it all up.

 Manchette’s biographer, Jean-Francois Gérault, implies the reason for the novelist’s silence is there was simply nothing else to say.
 He had exhausted the genre.
 And though it is tempting to say that this exhaustion was Manchette’s alone—an artist at the end of his tether—the truth is the dilemma was not unique to Manchette.
 And is not.
 For writers of crime fiction find themselves in much the same situation today.
 With the present exhausted, the past littered with cliché.